atet/nas/README.md

    * Database password: "`password`"
    * Database name: "`nextcloud`"
    * localhost: Keep as "`localhost`"
-* Press "Finish setup"
+* Press "Finish setup" (this will take 5-10 minutes)

 [![.img/step04a.png](.img/step04a.png)](#nolink)

-* Setup processing will take 5-10 minutes
-* Once completed, you will be presented with a brief overview of Nextcloud (click right arrow to view or click the X to exit)
+* Once completed, you will be presented with a brief overview of Nextcloud (browse the overview or click X to exit)

 [![.img/step04b.png](.img/step04b.png)](#nolink)

-* Briefly explore the web-based interface to manage Nextcloud
+* Briefly explore the Nextcloud's web-based interface
-* Notice that you can upload and manage files through the web-based graphical user interface (GUI)
+* Notice that you can upload and manage files through this graphical user interface (GUI)
 * **Log out without changing any settings at this time**

 [![.img/step04c.png](.img/step04c.png)](#nolink)